minkmax/front-end-hw/README.md

+### Min Kyu Jeon Take-Home Project

+I built the MVP for this project!

+## How to set the project up:
+From the root folder run `npm install`.
+HOWEVER, one thing I ran into was that I was getting errors here.
+I found out that the older version of `sqlite3` was causing errors on install (403 errors because there were some access restrictions on the install link).
+What I did to fix this was change the version in `package.json` to `"sqlite3": "5.1.1" ` .
+I then regenerated the `package-lock.json` by running `npm i --package-lock-only` and then `npm install`.
+No errors this time!

+Now that that's done, run `cd comment-app` and run `npm install`

+## How to run the project
+First we need to spin up the back-end.
+Run `npm run dev` in the root folder (`front-end-cyoa-take-home`).
+Then in the same folder run `npm run start` (I modified the script).

+Navigate to http://localhost:3000/ and you should see the app!

 # Front-end Choose Your Own Adventure Take-Home

 Design and build a comments feed that displays all comments and notifies a user in real-time when new comments are added.